shinydevseries/shinydevseries_site/content/guest/tcashorali/index.md

 title: Tanya Cashorali
 ---

-Tanya Cashorali is the founder and CEO of TCB Analytics, a consulting firm specializing in data and analytics.
-Tanya has been using R since her days in graduate school and uses Shiny routinely to create rapid prototypes and production level applications for her clients.
+Tanya Cashorali is the founder of TCB Analytics, a boutique data and analytics consultancy.
+After graduating from Northeastern University with dual Computer Science and Biology degrees, Tanya started her career in the data-rich field of bioinformatics in the early 2000s.
+The next decade of Tanya’s career included more commercial use cases for data science and analytics.
+Tanya also hosts a world-wide community network of over 500 data enthusiasts, has helped universities launch data science programs, and is a frequent speaker at tech conferences.